Connect with others who understand.

 Targeted Therapy

 Targeted therapy drugs can seek out and kill cancer cells.
-These medications are also used in maintenance therapy, and may include:
+Some of these medications are also used in maintenance therapy, and may include:

 You may receive targeted therapy during treatment the first time around, or you may receive it later, if ovarian cancer recurs.